semrush/intergalactic/website/docs/components/checkbox/checkbox-api.md

 <TypesView type="CheckboxValueCheckMarkProps" :types={...types} />

-## Checkbox.
-Text
+## Checkbox.Text

-It is the customized `Text` from `intergalactic/typography` , depending on the size.
+It is the customized `Text` from `intergalactic/typography`, depending on the size.

 ```jsx
 import Checkbox from 'intergalactic/checkbox';